dtcline/ludo/README.md

 ### Windows (Windows 7 64-bit)

-From build directory in ROOT:
+From build sub-directory in ROOT:
 1. cmake .. -G "MinGW Makefiles"
-2. mingw32-make
+2. cmake --build .
 produces liblua.a and lua.exe (just for verifying compilation of library)

 ### Linux (Ubuntu 16.04)